 1. Turn off and turn on the Windows 11 PC or laptop on the button 3-4 times, reaching an error that does not boot to the desktop or the boot logo for windows 11.
 Thus, we will run diagnostics and automatic recovery.
 In the automatic recovery window, click on “Advanced options”.

 2. In Advanced Options, go to Troubleshoot > Advanced Options > Uninstall Updates .

 3. You will be presented with the option to uninstall updates:

-- A hotfix is a cumulative update that was recently installed to improve something that is not significant.
+- A hotfix is a cumulative update recently installed to improve something that is not significant.

-- Component Update is a major update that comes out 2 times a year.
+- Component Update is a significant update that comes out two times a year.
 A kind of rollback to the previous version.

 - Examine what the mistake is and try to fix it.

-- You can roll the system back a couple of days using a restore point when the update has not been installed yet.
+- You can roll the system back a couple of days using a restore point when the update has not been installed.